klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model-usage.rst

 Specifics for the case used by solver for forward model runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Copy the rpointer files from ``RUN_REFCASE`` to a directory where they not not be overwritten by doing a forward model run.
-The solver will copy these to the run directory before each forward model run.
-This directory is specified by ``rpointer_dir`` in the cfg file.
-The default location is $CASEROOT/rpointers.

 Ensure that the model produces for each tracer module the output fields needed to construct the preconditioner in the Krylov solver.

 Disable short term archiving, by changing the xml variable ``DOUT_S`` to ``FALSE``.